This Table is a collection of the densities of viscous elemental matter (@ 273 K) according to the sources listed below:

 This Table is a collection of the boiling points of elemental matter according to the sources listed below:

-Fig 2 shows a poor (unreliable) match between the selected documented values:
+Fig 2 shows a poor (unreliable) match between the selected documented values; but it does reveal a recognisable pattern that follows elemental density, and also appears to reflect the calculated values.

 The following is a list of the documentation sources from which the above data has been selected.